 Dr. Fox received her doctoral degree in Speech Language Pathology from Nova Southeastern University.
-She also holds a Certificate of Clinical Competency from the American Speech Language Hearing Association (ASHA), Virginia state licensure, and is a member of the Speech Language Hearing Association of Virginia (SHAV), and is a Certified Autism Specialist.
-Dr. Fox has over 16 years of experience in the field of Speech Language Pathology and serves as an excellent mentor for the Fox Therapy Center staff!
+She also holds a Certificate of Clinical Competency from the American Speech Language Hearing Association (ASHA), Virginia state licensure, and is a member of the Speech Language Hearing Association of Virginia (SHAV).
+She is a Certified Autism Specialist.
+Dr. Fox has over 20 years of experience in the field of Speech Language Pathology and serves as an excellent mentor for the Fox Therapy Center staff!
 She currently specializes in Childhood Apraxia of Speech as well as Orofacial Myology.
 She is a Practitioner of the Speech EZ® Apraxia Program and has also conducted research using the Speech EZ® program.
-Dr. Fox has specialized training and continuing education in several areas including: orofacial myology, literacy, SOS feeding approach, sensory/motor feeding techniques, the LAMP approach to AAC, cleft lip/palate, PROMPT, Beckman Oral Motor Therapy, Oral Placement Therapy, Oral Motor Therapy, sensory processing disorder and Multisensory techniques, ABA training, PECS training, iPad application usage for AAC and speech and language interventions, trained in the use of AAC Tobi Dynavox and PRC devices.
+Dr. Fox has specialized training and continuing education in several areas including: orofacial myology, autism, literacy, SOS feeding approach, sensory/motor feeding techniques, the LAMP approach to AAC, cleft lip/palate, PROMPT, Beckman Oral Motor Therapy, Oral Placement Therapy, Oral Motor Therapy, sensory processing disorder and Multisensory techniques, ABA training, PECS training, iPad application usage for AAC and speech and language interventions, trained in the use of AAC Tobi Dynavox and PRC devices.
 She is passionate about helping children and their families meet their therapy milestones!